 Neurologic injury is rare with compression fractures.
 The degree of neurologic injury is usually due to the amount of force present at the time of injury.
 If there is severe angulation of the spine secondary to a wedge fracture, this may stretch the spinal cord and create injury.
 This would then lead to loss of strength and sensation, as well as reflexes.
 In most patients with osteoporotic compression fractures, there is no neurologic injury but only pain from the fracture.
 However, if left untreated the fracture angulation may worsen and lead to late paralogic injury.

-A compression fracture is usually diagnosed by the history, physical exam and x-rays.
-In any patient over the age of 60 with the acute onset of sudden low back pain, a compression fracture should be suspected.
-Physical exam will usually note tenderness directly over the area of pain as well as mild kyphotic deformity (e.g., a sudden angulation forward or hunched over appearance).
+A vertebral compression fracture is usually diagnosed by the medical history, physical exam and x-rays.
+In any patient over the age of 60 with the acute onset of sudden low back pain, a VCF should be suspected.
+Physical exam will usually note tenderness directly over the area of pain as well as mild kyphotic deformity (eg, a sudden angulation forward or hunched over appearance).
 Plain x-rays will demonstrate the wedge shape of the vertebral body on a lateral view.
-A CAT scan is occasionally needed to help differentiate a compression fracture from a burst fracture.
+A CT scan is occasionally needed to help differentiate a compression fracture from a burst fracture.

 Occasionally an MRI scan is obtained to rule out disc herniation along with a compression fracture.
 MRI scan may also help differentiate pathologic compression fractures, that is, those that involve a tumor, from a typical osteoporotic compression fracture.
 In any patient with a known history of cancer, a compression fracture should tip off the physician to look for evidence of a metastatic lesion and pathologic fracture.

-If osteoporosis is suspected, a Bone Mineral Density (BMD) test may be ordered.
+If osteoporosis is suspected, a Bone Mineral Density (also called Bone Densitometry) test may be ordered.
 This test helps determine the severity of the bone thinning.
 In addition, laboratory tests to look at blood count and thyroid function may be indicated as well.
 A decision as to whether to treat osteoporosis should be made by the patients' primary physician.